VedantYadav/VQA/README.md

 # Visual Question Answering

-This is a keras implementation of VIS+LSTM and 2-VIS+LSTM models for the task of Visual Question Answering.
-These models are explained in the paper [Exploring Models and Data for Image Question Answering](https://arxiv.org/abs/1505.02074).
+This is a python and keras implementation of the VIS+LSTM visual question answering model.
+This model is explained in the paper [Exploring Models and Data for Image Question Answering](https://arxiv.org/abs/1505.02074).
+We also implement a second model which is similar to 2-VIS+BLSTM model from the paper mentioned above except that the LSTMs are not bidirectional.
+This model has two image feature inputs, at the start and the end of the sentence, with different learned linear transformations.
+We call it 2-VIS+LSTM.

 Details about the dataset are explained at the [VisualQA website](http://www.visualqa.org/).

 Here is a summary of performance we obtained on both the models.